 ALEXANDER THE GREAT

 While he is remembered for founding many cities – starting with Alexandria – he also contributed to the destruction of many more ... be it the result of military calculations, such as the sieges of Thebes and Tyros, or the result of drunkenness, such as the devastating fire of Persepolis.
 To sum him up, Alexander was a man capable of both the best and worst of things.
-And he trusted no-one – aside from Bukephalos, his beloved horse, whom Alexander had trained as a young boy.
+And he did not trust anyone except Bukephalos, his beloved horse Alexander had tamed as a young boy.

 “We depict Alexander as more than a cruel conqueror and usurper, or daredevil always at the front of the action: we also show him as a curious researcher, who shows great interest in the foreign cultures he had planned to destroy.
 The eternal bachelor, who spends his time almost exclusively with his closest comrades and favorite horse, finds true love in Persia and marries Roxana.

 The almost ‘soap opera’-like family environment he lived in as a teenager on his father’s farm are also fascinating, and we explore these in the early parts of the series.
 If you are witness to intrigue, adultery, and even murder and manslaughter among your closest relatives and parents as a growing man, it isn’t such a surprise that you take these experiences with you as you go out into the world ... and seek to conquer it.”